 Castagnole comes in a variety of versions but this one made with ricotta are specialy soft, fluffy and light.
 Just follow our simple recipe and prepare them in a minutes.
 Be sure to add grated lemon and orange zest to give castagnole that special citrus aroma.
 Also a dash of your favourite liqueur will add to the flavour - we use rum in this recipe.
 In this recipe we choose to fry castagnole but you can also bake them in the oven.

 Cookbooks in a digital form that can be viewed on your computer, tablet, mobile phone...

 Soft Ricotta Castagnole Recipe

-- Place the eggs, sugar, rum, orange and lemon zests into a bowl and whisk everything together.
+Place ricotta cheese, sugar, the eggs, rum, orange and lemon zests into a bowl and whisk everything together.

-- Drain on paper towels and dust with icing sugar when slightly cooled.
+Drain on paper towels and dust with icing sugar when slightly cooled.
 You can also bake the castagnole instead of frying.
-In that case, place them on the baking tray lined with parchment paper and bake at 180°C for about 15 minutes.
+In that case, place them on the baking tray lined with baking paper and bake at 180°C for about 15 minutes.
 Castagnole are the best while still warm!

 Material may not be duplicated or republished without permission.